Your promised pension benefits are an obligation of the state and they are secure.

 The MOSERS Board of Trustees is taking strategic action to make MOSERS more fiscally sound.
 They recently:

-- Reduced the assumed rate of return on investments (ARR) from 7.25% to 7.10%.
-They intend to further reduce the ARR to 6.95%.
+- Reduced the assumed rate of return on investments (ARR) from 7.10% to 6.95%.
 While this will cause the employer contribution rate to increase in the short term, it will work to help ensure MOSERS' sustainability over the long term.

 - Authorized a one-time pension buyout program (2017- 2018) for vested former state employees.
 This resulted in a net reduction in system liabilities of $41 million.